File Archive Operation

 gzip -t file.txt.gz

-) checks the integrity of the specified.gz
+-t: Test (gzip -t) checks the integrity of the specified.gzfile.

 Notes: